Choosing The Best Blue Sapphire For Your Engagement Ring: What You Need To Know

 (3) Ceylon Sapphire (Sri Lanka)

-Sri Lanka (formerly Ceylon) is one of the most prolific producers of blue sapphire in the world.
+Sri Lanka (formerly Ceylon) is one of the most prolific producers of blue sapphires in the world.
 The gemstones produced here exhibit light to medium blue tones and are more likely to possess an uneven distribution of color than stones from the previous two localities.

 (4) Thai Sapphire